tyrantdavis/connect4/README.md

 Fork the repo.

 ### To PLAY
+cd in to the lib folder
 On the command line enter: ruby connect4.rb